SvanBoxel/add-vscode-extension-action/README.md

 This GitHub Action creates a pull request adding recommended extensions to the `.vscode/extensions.json` file in each repository.

+## tldr;
+This GitHub Actions reads the list of repositories to add the file to, adds the recommended extensions to the `.vscode/extensions.jso`n file, creates a new branch, adds the specified file to the branch, and creates a new pull request from the branch to the default branch of the repository for each repository.

 ## Inputs

 ### `organization-name`